 Cultural sensitivity: More recently, cultural sensitivity has also been identified as an important factor that promotes the effectiveness of psychotherapy.
 The American Psychological Association has focused on developing culturally component therapists over the last decade, and training in cultural sensitivity has become an important component of all established training programs.
 A culturally competent therapist:

 TYPES OF PSYCHOTHERAPIES:

-INDIVIDUAL PSYCHOTHERAPY: Below is a brief description of the types of individual psychotherapies that have the most proven efficacy and research support.
-Though there are many other types of therapies marketed, not all have undergone the rigorous examination and testing of the following therapies.
+INDIVIDUAL PSYCHOTHERAPY: Below is a brief description of the types of individual psychotherapies that have proven efficacy and research support.
+Though there are many other types of therapies marketed, not all have undergone rigorous examination and testing.

 Psychoanalysis: Psychoanalysis refers to a type of therapy developed by Sigmund Freud.
 The major goals in psychoanalysis are to uncover and explore repressed or unconscious conflicts, impulses, or anxieties.
 A technique often used is called free association, where the client spontaneously reports all thoughts, feelings, and mental images that come to mind.
 The therapist often attempts to remain netural so that the client can project unconscious thgouhts and feelings on to the psychoanalyst.
 Traditionally psychoanalysis occurred four to five times a week for a course of four years or longer, but currently short-term psychodynamic therapies have become the norm.
 Short-term psychodynamic therapies are based on psychoanalysis, but are often time-limited, have a specific goal, and involves a more active therapist.
 Psychoanalytic and psychodynamic therapies are often referred to as "insight-oriented" because the major focus is on gaining insight, or understanding, of why you are the way you are.